-Following the Company's conversion to a Delaware corporation in 2018, IMAC Nashville, IMAC Texas, IMAC St. Louis continued as single-member limited liability companies (wholly owned by the Company) that are disregarded entities for tax purposes and do not file separate returns.
-Their activity is included as part of IMAC Holdings Inc. Advantage Therapy, IMAC Illinois and IMAC Florida are also disregarded entities for tax purposes.
-BioFirma was a limited liability company taxed as a partnership.
-Effective October 1, 2019 until its disposal on December 31, 2019, BioFirma was a disregarded entity for tax purposes.
+IMAC Holdings was taxed as a partnership through May 31, 2018.
+As a result, income tax liabilities were passed through to the individual members.
+Accordingly, no provision for income taxes were reflected in the consolidated financial statements for periods prior to May 31, 2018, at which time the Company converted from a limited liability company to a Delaware corporation.
+Subsequent to the Company converting to a Delaware corporation, IMAC Nashville, IMAC Texas, IMAC St. Louis continued as single-member limited liability companies that are disregarded entities for tax purposes and do not file separate returns.
+Their activity is included as part of IMAC Holdings Inc. Advantage Therapy, IMAC Illinois, IMAC Florida, Back Space and BioFirma are also disregarded entities for tax purposes.
 IMAC Management is a C-corporation and is included in the consolidated return of IMAC Holdings as a subsidiary.

 Any future benefit arising from losses have been offset by a valuation allowance.
 Accordingly, no provision for income taxes is reflected in the condensed consolidated financial statements.
 The Company records a liability for uncertain tax positions when it is probable that a loss has been incurred and the amount can be reasonably estimated.
 Interest and penalties related to income tax matters, if any, would be recognized as a component of income tax expense.
-At September 30, 2020 and December 31, 2019, the Company had no liabilities for uncertain tax positions.
+At March 31, 2021 and December 31, 2020, the Company had no liabilities for uncertain tax positions.
 The Company continually evaluates expiring statutes of limitations, audits, proposed settlements, changes in tax law and new authoritative rulings.
 Currently, the tax years subsequent to 2017 are open and subject to examination by the taxing authorities.